eduardz1/Master-Thesis/presentation.typ

 // In this context, the HAWEN software was developed.
 HAWEN is a tool used to solve wave equations in the frequency domain and compute the solution of both the forward problem, meaning the simulation of the propagation of waves through a medium, and the inverse problem, meaning the reconstruction of the properties of a non-directly accessible medium.

 #slide[
+  #figure(
+    image(height: 74%, "resources/imgs/global-earth_simu.png"),
+    caption: [30 million unknowns, 2.7TB of memory for matrix factorization.
+Computed in 18 minutes on 1260 cores (90 MPI processes with 14 threads each)], )
+]

+#slide[
   Open source software developed by Florian Faucher @HAWEN @FloPhD.

   - Used to solve both the _forward_ and _inverse_ problem #pause